Optical window : a complete guide

 The key quality point for an optical windows are the material and the polishing quality.
 Below is the most commun manufacturing steps followed by factories:

 - Lapping/ Grinding and Polishing.
 There are two main equipment to process the laping and polishing :

 - Pitch polishing machine.
 Made of a support in metal or granite and moving polishing pitches.

 - Double-Sided Lapping & Polishing machine.
 Made of a upper and lower turning lapping plates and parts are hold in geared carriers with thickness a little lower that the window.

-Both are working with polishing pads and polishing slurry which includes abrasive particules, which evolve along to process from gross to fine.
+Both are working with polishing pads and polishing slurry which includes abrasive particules, which evolve along the process from gross to fine.
 Polishing is the longer processing step for windows taking from some hours to half a day per batch.